 Can You Use Epsom Salt for Hostas?

-Epsom salt can be used on hostas as a fertilizer to provide the plant with magnesium.
+We can use Epsom salt on hostas as a fertilizer to provide the plant with magnesium.
 Benefits of magnesium for hostas include:

-Without enough magnesium, your hostas will die over time.
+Without enough magnesium, your hostas will slowly die.
 But how can you tell if your hostas already have enough magnesium in their soil, or if they need more?

 Signs of a magnesium-deficient hosta are: